amundmr/diginotes/notes/Studies/KJM5100/Porosity.md

 ### MOF Structure
 Built by BBU's consisting of metallic connectors and organic linkers.
 ![[MOF-structure.png]]
-However, unlinke [[#Zeotype Structure]], connector-linker bonds are coordinative or ionic, not covalent.
+However, unlinke [[Porosity#Zeotype Structure]], connector-linker bonds are coordinative or ionic, not covalent.
 - Among the largest pores of crystalline structures.
 - \>1000 m$^2$/g surface area